BabGee/switch/docs/modules/secondary/channels/dsc.md

+you specify the  model, module   and the model fields to be returned you start from Dsc > Data List here is where you set the data_name then in the query field is where you'll configure the module and model and the fields there are also more configurations you can do like joins, ordering depending on the data you want to query

+on query

+the main fields are

+Module name: the module that has the module, this are the switch django apps must be in lowercase, the possible options are listed in

+Model name: a model in the module, has a corresponding database table created by django

+# Columns returned

+Values: the model fields, will be the database columns they are formatted in this way

+id%id|name%name

+table_column_title1%model_field_path1|table_column_title2%model_field_path2

 if we reference the many to many object fields, it will return a list for every item in the many to many field

+## Filtering
+--

 For q to filter, you need to add the fields to be filtered If you need an AND filter, you use the and_filter field